Posts from

 Thursday, December 1, 2011

-Our mission is to produce high quality, boutique wines from traditional and heirloom varieties of apples 100% of which are produced in Vermont.
+At Eden Specialty Ciders (click for video), our mission is to produce high-quality, boutique ciders and wines from traditional and heirloom apples produced in Vermont orchards.

 Eight pounds of apples go into the making of each 375ml bottle of ice cider.
-Our ice ciders have won 9 ice cider gold medals and been recognized by Food & Wine, The Art of Eating, Wine Spectator, Culinate, Eatocracy, Serious Drinks, Edible Manhattan and “Martha Stewart Living Radio.”
+Our ice ciders have won many ice cider gold medals and been recognized by Food & Wine, The Art of Eating, Wine Spectator, Culinate, Eatocracy, Serious Drinks, Edible Manhattan, and “Martha Stewart Living Radio.”

 Categories: